albertosantini/argo/docs/dev/architecture.md

 The frontend follows [Papa's AngularJS style guide][].

+The application structure follows LIFT Principle, a Folders-by-Feature structure.

+`src/client/app/index.html` loads the scripts and the stylesheets.
+`src/client/app/layout` contains the default view.
+`src/client/app/services` contains the common services.
+`src/client/app/components` contains the directives.

+The other folders contain the implementation of each feature.

 `labs` folder contains experimental source code.

 In `labs/lib` folder there are a few scripts, wrapping [OANDA Rest APIs][], as